ivanurra/udacity-movie-picture-pipeline/README.md

 ### Create AWS infrastructure with Terraform

+You will need to ensure you are logged in with aws using aws configure

 1. Export your AWS credentials from the Cloud Gateway
 2. Use the commands below to run the Terraform and type `yes` after reviewing the expected changes